NoiseByNorthwest/php-spx/README.md

 * PHP 5.6 & 7+
 * Non-ZTS (threaded) build of PHP (ZTS support is theoretical)

-Feel free to make a PR or open an issue if your platform is not supported.
+Feel free to open an issue if your platform is not supported.

 ## Installation